au-gage/TicketToRide/README.md

 # TicketToRide
+This program will run in any program that supports Java, I have tested it in BlueJ, IntelliJ, and Microsoft Visual Studio code
 HOW TO RUN:

     run the main method of the Game.java class
     You, the player, will be prompted to select the amount of players.